Alexander-wu/Alexander-wu.github.io/_pages/about.md

 By the end of 2024, I transition the experience accumulated in the deep learning field toward a direction with more fundamental scientific value: using artificial intelligence to accelerate the solving of partial differential equations (PDEs).
 To overcome the bottleneck of computational efficiency, I propose the [NMO](https://dl.acm.org/doi/abs/10.1145/3637528.3671779) method, which skillfully utilizes manifold learning to optimize the performance of neural networks and explores distillation(@[ICCV2025](https://openaccess.thecvf.com/content/ICCV2025/html/Li_Frequency-Aligned_Knowledge_Distillation_for_Lightweight_Spatiotemporal_Forecasting_ICCV_2025_paper.html)) techniques to achieve faster inference.
 My ultimate goal is to apply this technology to solve real-world challenges.

 Entering 2025, I focus my research on the application of large-scale PDE solving in Earth sciences, particularly in weather and climate modeling.
-After accumulating experience and through unremitting efforts, including pre-training and fine-tuning on hundreds of Nvidia A100/A800 GPUs, I, in collaboration with [Yuan Gao](https://yuangao-yg.github.io/), successfully develop [TritonCast](https://arxiv.org/abs/2505.19432), an advanced AI model for long-term Earth system prediction.
+After accumulating experience and through unremitting efforts, including pre-training and fine-tuning on hundreds of Nvidia A100/A800 GPUs, I, in collaboration with [Yuan Gao](https://yuangao-yg.github.io/), successfully develop [TritonCast](https://arxiv.org/abs/2505.19432), an advanced AI model for long-term Earth system forecasting.

 Next, in 2026, I will return to the department of computer science to continue my Phd studies, with my research direction focusing on video generation, and the post-training and application of LLM/Agent/VLM.